wenewzhang/mixin_network-nodejs-bot2/README.md

-# Mixin Messener application development tutorial in Node.js
+# Mixin Messenger application development tutorial in Node.js
 This tutorial will let you know how to write a Mixin Messenger bot in Node.js.
 The bot can receive and response to user's message.
 User can pay token to bot and bot can transfer token to user.

 ## Index